strategineer/personal-website/content/tabletop/rifts/gming.md

 We'll be using the Savage Worlds ruleset for this campaign, with any character classes/edges/skills/etc. from the Savage Rifts expansion/sourcebooks books being fair-game.

 I want to support absolutely any kind of wacky character in this campaign.
-This ranges from a human living in the post-post-apocalypse trying their best to survive, a previously hive mind-ed alien who finds themselves seperated from the hive after falling into a portal to Earth, a spirit bonded to a suit of armor, ...
+This ranges from a human living in the post-post-apocalypse trying their best to survive, a previously hive mind-ed alien who finds themselves separated from the hive after falling into a portal to Earth, a spirit bonded to a suit of armor, ...

 **What potentially troubling themes might this campaign include?**